Specialised Training on the Regulation of Gas Markets

 Born in 1958, graduated from the University of Pavia and the University of York, specializing in Public sector Economics.

-Ilaria Conti is the Coordinator for the Energy policy and Research areas of the Florence School of Regulation.
+Ilaria Conti is the Energy Policy Coordinator at the Florence School of Regulation.

 Her main fields of expertise concern EU institutional relations and EU electricity and gas regulation.
 After a traineeship at the United Nations and at the Permanent Representation of Italy at the European Union, she worked from 2005 until 2013 for EFET, the “European Federation of Energy Traders” contributing as Policy Advisor and actively participating in the work of the EFET Gas Committee, Task Force Iberia, Task Force CEE, Task Force Italy and the EFET Board.